-Equality objective 2022 - 2022
+Equality objective 2023 - 2024

-- Further raise attainment in reading, writing and maths in all year groups in order for combined to be raised to above National expectations in KS1 and KS2 for expected and greater depth for allgroups including Disadvantaged, EAL and SEND groups. - To ensure a consistent approach to behaviour management by all staff, to establish a culture to support challenging behaviour effectively, so that all children are ready for learning to enable them to achieve the best possible outcomes from their starting points.
+- Further raise attainment in reading, writing and maths in all year groups in order for combined to be raised to above National expectations in KS1 and KS2 for expected and greater depth for all groups including Disadvantaged, EAL and SEND groups. - To ensure a consistent approach to behaviour management by all staff, to establish a culture to support challenging behaviour effectively, so that all children are ready for learning to enable them to achieve the best possible outcomesfrom their starting points. - To work towards completion of the SMSC Award, Anti-Racism Quality Mark and the Equalities Award and to use these audits to identify areas to address and improve our commitments towards equality, anti-racism and an inclusive culture founded on British Values, our shared values and the Equality Act. - To refresh the wider curriculum to ensure that equality of opportunity and uptake is built into the provision and curricular offer of the school. - Identify opportunities in the curriculum to look at our local community, other communities/cultures and countries. - Use collective worship as an opportunity to celebrate festivals of a range of cultures and countries. - Use events like World Cup, Olympics, WW1 centenary as an opportunity to explore other cultures.

-- Identify opportunities in the curriculum to look at our local community, other communities/culturesand countries. - Use collective worship as an opportunity to celebrate festivals of a range of cultures and countries.
-Use events like World Cup, Olympics, WW1 centenary as an opportunity to explore other cultures.
+Date of publication: January 2023

-Date of publication: February 2022 Date for review and re-publication: March 2023
+Date for review and re-publication: February 2024